 Catholics distinguish between two types of sin: Mortal sins are a grave violation of God's law that turns man away from God.
 Someone who is aware of having committed mortal sins must repent of having done so, and must confess them in order to benefit from the Sacrament.
 Venial sins, the kind that "does not set us in direct opposition to the will and friendship of God", can be remitted by contrition and reception of other Sacraments, but they too are rightly and usefully declared in confession.

 Reconciliation at Resurrection Parish

-For anyone seeking to celebrate the Sacrament of Reconciliation, Fr.
-Steve is available every Saturday from 4:00pm - 4:30pm, before the 5pm Mass.
-Alternatively you can contact Father Steve to make an appointment at 306-352-0988.
+For anyone seeking to celebrate the Sacrament of Reconciliation, our priests are available every Saturday from 4:00 pm - 4:30 pm, before the 5pm Mass.
+Alternatively you can contact Father Rick to make an appointment at 306-352-0988.